 Currently, the eight NomCom selected Board members are: Maarten Botterman, Cherine Chalaby, Sarah Deutsch, Avri Doria, Rafael Lito Ibarra, Khaled Koubaa, George Sadowsky, & Lousewies Van der Laan.

-Guided by the broad public interest, those selected will work to fulfill ICANN’s mission to coordinate the intercontinental Internet’s system of unique identifiers, & in particular, to ensure its stable and secure operation.
-They will gain valuable insights and experience working on topics including knowledge, responsibility, culture, & geography.
-They will make a valuable public service contribution toward the functioning & evolution of this essential international resource.
+Guided by the broad public interest, those selected will work to fulfill ICANN’s mission to coordinate the global Internet’s system of unique identifiers, & in particular, to ensure its stable & secure operation.
+They will gain valuable insights & experience working on topics including knowledge, responsibility, culture, and geography.
+They will make a valuable public service contribution toward the functioning and evolution of this essential intercontinental resource.

 Fluency in English is a requirement for all positions.